Thermoproteota

-The Thermoproteota are prokaryotes that have been classified as a phylum of the domain Archaea.
+The Thermoproteota are archaea that have been classified as a phylum of the domain Archaea.
 Initially, the Thermoproteota were thought to be sulfur-dependent extremophiles but recent studies have identified characteristic Thermoproteota environmental rRNA indicating the organisms may be the most abundant archaea in the marine environment.
 Originally, they were separated from the other archaea based on rRNA sequences; other physiological features, such as lack of histones, have supported this division, although some crenarchaea were found to have histones.
 Until 2005 all cultured Thermoproteota had been thermophilic or hyperthermophilic organisms, some of which have the ability to grow at up to 113 °C. These organisms stain Gram negative and are morphologically diverse, having rod, cocci, filamentous and oddly-shaped cells.
 Recent evidence shows that some members of the Thermoproteota are methanogens.

 Thermoproteota were initially classified as a part of regnum Eocyta in 1984, but this classification has been discarded.
 The term "eocyte" now applies to either TACK (formerly Crenarchaeota) or to Thermoproteota.